-- · Never refuel the machine while the engine is running. - Make sure there is plenty of ventilation when refuelling or mixing fuel (petrol and 2-stroke oil). - Move the machine at least 3 m from the refuelling point before starting it.
+- · Never refuel the machine while the engine is running. - Make sure there is plenty of ventilation when refuelling or mixing fuel (gasoline and 2-stroke oil). - Move the machine at least 10 ft (3 m) from the refuelling point before starting it.

-· Never start the machine:

-- If you have spilt fuel on it.
-Wipe off the spillage and allow remaining fuel to evaporate.

-- If you have spilt fuel on yourself or your clothes, change your clothes.
+- · Never start the machine: - If you have spilled fuel on it.
+Wipe off the spillage and allow remaining fuel to evaporate. - If you have spilled fuel on yourself or your clothes, change your clothes.
 Wash any part of your body that has come in contact with fuel.
-Use soap and water.

-- If the machine is leaking fuel.
-Check regularly for leaks from the fuel cap and fuel lines.

-- Store and transport the machine and fuel so that there is no risk of any leakage or fumes coming into contact with sparks or naked flames, for example, from electrical machinery, electric motors, electrical relays/switches or boilers. - Always store fuel in an approved container designed for that purpose. - When storing the machine for long periods the fuel tank must be emptied.
-Contact your local petrol station to find out where to dispose of excess fuel. - Always use a Husqvarna fuel container with an anti-spill valve.
+Use soap and water. - If the machine is leaking fuel.
+Check regularly for leaks from the fuel cap and fuel lines. - Store and transport the machine and fuel so that there is no risk of any leakage or fumes coming into contact with sparks or naked flames, for example, from electrical machinery, electric motors, electrical relays/switches or boilers - Always store fuel in an approved container designed for that purpose. - When storing the machine for long periods the fuel tank must be emptied.
+Contact your local gas station to find out where to dispose of excess fuel.